trifectatechfoundation/trifectatech-website/content/initiatives/workplans/workplan-zstd-rs.md

 - Deliverable: Publish the crate containing the C interface and a C dynamic library that is API-compatible

 This work is supported by [NLnet Foundation](https://nlnet.nl).

 ---

-### Future work

-**Milestone 4: Encoder implementation**

-This milestone adds API-compatible zstd compression.

-- Improving the code quality of the translated code
-- Improving the performance of the translated code
-- Testing & fuzzing
-- Audit
-- Create release and publish crates

-Please contact us if you are interested in supporting this milestone; see [trifectatech.org/support](https://trifectatech.org/support/).

----